nosyda/nosyda.github.io/follow-the-customer.md

 FROM `project`
 ```
 Results : reccurence_rate = 0.43; we identified 43% of reccurent clients all establishments combined.
-NB: the reccurence rate between "La Terrasse ensoleillée" and "L'épicumiam" was 0.6.
+<br> NB: the reccurence rate between "La Terrasse ensoleillée" and "L'épicumiam" was 0.6.

 Once all the general cleaning was done, python was used to generate the flux